-Delhi Police protests: L-G says justice must be done impartially even as Opposition tears into BJP

-Senior police officers tried to pacify their protesting colleagues, and said all of their demands had been met.
+Delhi Police personnel end protest after senior officers promise to address their grievances

+Golcha announced a compensation of at least Rs 25,000 for the injured policemen, ANI reported.
+He assured the demonstrators outside the police headquarters that a review petition would be filed against the Delhi High Court order in connection with a clash between the police and lawyers at the Tis Hazari Courts Complex on November 2.
+On Sunday, the court had ordered that no action should be taken against the lawyers involved in the Tis Hazari clash.
+The court also ordered a judicial inquiry into the violence and the transfer of two senior police officers.
+There was violent confrontation between the police and lawyers at Saket Court on Monday.

+The protesting policemen had also demanded the revocation of the licences of the lawyers involved in the violence.
+The demonstrators were also addressed by Joint Commissioner of Police (Southern Range) Devesh Srivastava, who said “no departmental action will be taken against those who are protesting”.
+Police Commissioner Amulya Patnaik and Joint Commissioner of Police Rajesh Khurana also talked to their protesting colleagues.

-Delhi Lieutenant Governor Anil Baijal on Tuesday said it was imperative to restore the trust between the police and lawyers, and ensure justice is done impartially, PTI reported.
+Earlier in the evening, Delhi Lieutenant Governor Anil Baijal said it was imperative to restore the trust between the police and lawyers, and ensure justice is done impartially, PTI reported.
 Baijal made the remarks after a meeting with the city police commissioner, chief secretary and other senior administration officials.

-Special Commissioner of Police Satish Golcha announced a compensation of at least Rs 25,000 for the injured policemen, ANI reported.
-“I request all of you to please return to your duty points,” he told the protesting personnel.
-He assured them that a review petition would be filed against the High Court order.

-Joint Commissioner of Police (Southern Range) Devesh Srivastava told the demonstrators that their demands had been accepted.
-“FIRs have also been registered in connection with Saket and Tis Hazari Court incidents,” ANI quoted him as saying.
-“No departmental action will be taken against those who are protesting.”
-Amulya Patnaik and Joint Commissioner of Police Rajesh Khurana also addressed the protestors.

-Meanwhile, Special Commissioner (Intelligence) Praveer Ranjan also briefed Baijal about the current situation and the High Court’s orders earlier in the evening.
-The court issued a notice to the Bar Council of India and other bar associations after the Union Ministry of Home Affairs filed an application seeking clarifications about its order from Sunday directing that no coercive step be taken against lawyers who face charges in Saturday’s Tis Hazari Court incident.
+Meanwhile, Special Commissioner (Intelligence) Praveer Ranjan also briefed Baijal about the prevailing situation and the High Court’s orders.
+The court issued a notice to the Bar Council of India and other bar associations after the Union Ministry of Home Affairs filed an application seeking clarifications about its order from Sunday.
 The Centre has asked the court for a free hand to act against lawyers named in incidents of violence since the Tis Hazari clash.
 The High Court declined to pass an interim order on some lawyers’ plea to stop the media from showing videos of the clashes that “could make situations worse”.
 The matter will be heard again on Wednesday.

 Sisodia calls for immediate end to dispute

-The Delhi government on Tuesday called for an immediate solution to the standoff between lawyers and the police.
+In the afternoon, the Delhi government called for an immediate solution to the standoff between lawyers and the police.
 The current situation was unfortunate, said Deputy Chief Minister Manish Sisodia.

 “On one side, there are lawyers who provide justice to people and on other hand, police give security to people,” Sisodia said at a press conference.
 “They [lawyers and the police] are the people on whom the common man has confidence.”
 He added that the dispute should have been handled at the appropriate time.